| TAR(1) | General Commands Manual | TAR(1) |

 archiveTAPE

-environment variable.-H
+environment variable.-H-h-I

-option.-M
+file-J-j-L-h option.-M

 When creating an archive and verbosely listing output, these normalisation operations are not reflected in the output, because they are made only after the output has been shown.